Who can foster

 If you’re already fostering a child, there’s more information about help and support for foster parents.

 You may be able to work and foster.
 Whether you can depends on the child’s circumstances and the fostering service you apply to.
 This can be your local council or an independent fostering agency.

 You do not need to own your home, but usually you’ll need to have a spare bedroom.

-Before you can foster, you must pass an assessment to check that you’re able to care for a child.
-You will not be assessed on your age, ethnicity, gender, marital status, religion or sexual orientation.
+Before you can foster, you must pass a fostering assessment to check that you’re able to care for a child.

 You do not have a statutory right to time off work to care for foster children.